🤍 Life Stages Guide

 The emotional world of a senior dog is just as important as their physical one.
 As dogs age, they often become more attached to routine and to you.

-Senior Milestones Worth Celebrating
+What Senior Dog Milestones Are Worth Celebrating?

 Every day with a senior pet is a gift.
 But some moments deserve a little extra recognition: